39th Annual NRJE Conference

 • Doug Winkelstein – Perpetrator in the Mirror: Difficult Knowledge, Holocaust Research, and Implications for Pedagogy

-7. Jewish Identity, Community, & Educational Formation
+7. Jewish Community & Educational Belonging

 • Leah Hibel and Yael Teff-Seker– Teaching Jewish Identity: A Focus on Families